Chrisislearning/sql-exploratory-data-analysis-project/docs/data_quality_report.md

 Out of 9 tables, only DimProduct contains errors:

-All products not flagged as "finished goods" have no cost listed.
-If this is meant as production cost then probably should not be null.
 2 products flagged as "finished goods" have no cost and no prices listed, and they are marked as "current", so still produced- needs to be clarified.
 17 products have no ProductLine listed.